-Multidisciplinary scientist working on single cell approaches to overcome drug resistance in Multiple Myeloma.
+Multidisciplinary scientist working on multi-omics approaches to understand and overcome drug resistance in Multiple Myeloma.

 I obtained my BSc in Natural Sciences (Biomedical Sciences and Mathematics & Statistics) from University College London, with First Class Honours.
-I completed a summer studentship in the Department of Physiology, Anatomy and Genetics at Oxford, funded by the British Heart Foundation, and that motivated me to apply to the University of Oxford CDT programme SABS for a DPhil.
+I completed a summer studentship in the Department of Physiology, Anatomy and Genetics at Oxford, funded by the British Heart Foundation, and that motivated me to apply to the University of Oxford Doctoral Training Centre (DTC) for a DPhil in Systems Approaches to Biomedical Sciences.

 Currently I am working in NDORMS as part of the Oppermann Group, researching proteasome inhibitor resistance in Multiple Myeloma.
-I am involved as both a wet-lab scientist and as a bioinformatician, generating workflows for next generation sequencing data analysis.
+I have been trained as both a wet-lab scientist and bioinformatician, generating my own experimental data for computational analysis.

 I am funded by the Engineering and Physical Sciences Research Council (EPSRC) and GlaxoSmithKline (GSK).